doppelganger9/fruit-basket/README.md

 - with code coverage reporting via [Coveralls](https://coveralls.io)
 - and dependency vulnerability analysis via [Snyk](https://snyk.io)
 - and code quality analysis via [Code Climate](https://codeclimate.com)
+- mutation testing with [Stryker](https://stryker-mutator.io), which helped me refine tests and unused code.

 Also, to compare with I added a Github Actions Workflow that almost does the same (see `.github/main.workflow` file):